 The Earth's atmosphere and strong magnetic field protects us from the lethal radiation of space; Mars has neither.
 Indeed, "just a little" radiation shielding turns high energy particles into sprays of neutrons, which require more than 4 meters of regolith to absorb.

-700 g/cm² is required to shield humans against solar flares; 7000 tonnes per square meter.
+700 g/cm² is required to shield humans against solar flares; 7 tonnes per square meter.
 That requires heavy girders on the Earth, and 38% as much structural material in Mars 0.38 gee gravity.
-On 22 km diameter Phobos, the gravity is 5.7e-4 gees, so the weight would be equivalent to "only" 4 tonnes per square meter, and on a 1 km diameter Phobos-density asteroid, 180 kg/m² equivalent.
-It is conceivable that a large round cavern can be shielded to terrestrial radiation levels and contain a sizeable spinning habitat offering 1 gee equivalent gravity to its occupants.
-That will be almost impossible on Luna or Mars.
-The surface area of a 1 km asteroid is more than 300 hectares, more if it is irregularly shaped.
+On 22 km diameter Phobos, the gravity is 5.7e-4 gees, so the weight would be equivalent to only 4 kg/m² (weight) and on a 1 km diameter Phobos-density asteroid, 18 g/m², or 1.8 tonnes weight per hectare.
+A huge round cavern can be shielded to terrestrial radiation levels and contain a sizeable spinning habitat offering 1 gee equivalent gravity to its occupants (at 6 RPM, a 50 meter diameter wheel, about 0.2 hectares.
+A thick-roofed cavern that big would almost impossible on Luna or Mars.
+The surface area of a 1 km asteroid is more than 300 hectares, more if it is irregularly shaped, so that would be room for thousands of wheels and hundreds of thousands of inhabitants - cities in space.
 The escape velocity would be centimeters per second; travel between asteroids will involve long distances but low delta V. Most travel will be cargo, and telepresence at the speed of light.

 A great exploration dwarfing the Asian/Polynesian settlement of the Pacific.
 The US used to celebrate Columbus Day, when Christopher Columbus "discovered" the Americas for Spain.
 The America